Last updated 10/22/20 4:48PM

 Canyonlands National Park OPEN- Roads, trails, campgrounds, and restrooms are open.
 Book store is allowing a limited number of people inside at a time.
 Rangers are available in front of the visitor center for information and park info.
 (Group campsites remain closed until further notice.) www.nps.gov/cany/index.htm

 Natural Bridges NM OPEN- Roads, trails, and restrooms are open.
-Visitor Center and bookstore have resumed offering access Thursday-Monday from 9:00am-12:00pm and 2:00pm-4:00pm.
-The visitor center and bookstore will remain closed on Tuesdays and Wednesdays.
+Visitor Center and bookstore have suspended services until further notice effective 10/5/20.
 Visitor service operating hours may be subject to change due to park staffing or weather.
 The campground is open as of 9/10/20. www.nps.gov/nabr/planyourvisit/conditions.htm

 Hovenweep NM OPEN Roads, trails, and restrooms are open.
-The bookstore/visitor center remains closed until further notice.
+As weather and staffing allow, rangers provide visitor assistance outside the visitor center 9 am–noon and 2–4 pm, Thursday through Monday.
+The bookstore remains closed at this time.
 The campground reopened on 9/10/20, with some sites remaining closed to promote social distancing. www.nps.gov/hove/planyourvisit/conditions.htm

 For the most timely information, please monitor Canyonlands National Park website or Facebook page , Arches National Park website or Facebook page, Hovenweep National Monument website or Facebook page, and Natural Bridges National Monument website or Facebook page regarding any future modification of operations.